GEM-Illinois/POLARIS_GEM_e2/README.md

 $ cd ~/gem_ws
 $ catkin_make
 ```
-For more detail about Catkin workspac, please refer to the tutorialsat http://wiki.ros.org/catkin/Tutorials/create_a_workspace.
+For more detail about Catkin workspace, please refer to the tutorials at http://wiki.ros.org/catkin/Tutorials/create_a_workspace.

 ## Usage